 Note, the USDA recommends leftover meat be reheated to 165°F (74°C) which is well above medium rare temperature.
 Use your best judgment!

 A reverse sear is when you increase the oven’s temperature after roasting a piece of meat, and let it cook at a high temperature for a few minutes to make the outside delightfully golden brown and crisp.
-It’s a great method to use on this prime rib, so that exterior crust is given maximum flavor!
+It’s a great method to use on this prime rib so that the exterior crust is given maximum flavor!

 Leftover prime rib recipes are my specialty!
 Try my recipes for cheesy leftover prime rib burritos, amazing prime rib pasta, prime rib stroganoff, or even prime rib chili!
 Check out my Leftover Prime Rib Recipes post for even more delicious ideas!